arXiv/arxiv-docs/source/about/framework_for_accessibility.md

 On mobile devices, PDFs are far behind standard and don’t meet basic user expectations.
 Research done by Adobe found that 65% of Americans find consuming content on mobile frustrating; 45% stopped reading or didn’t even try; and 72% say they would work on their mobile devices more if it were easier to read documents ([Adobe](#1 "Adobe.
 “The case for reimagining reading.”
 Adobe Blog, 5 December 2018, https://blog.adobe.com/en/fpost/2020/reimagining-reading-infographic.")).
 Mobile needs in academia vary widely, from a researcher catching up on a paper while traveling, to one with limited access to technology using their mobile phone as their only option for reading papers.
 Flexible reflow of content is a must to expand access and efficiency.

+ACM conference have also found low accessibility rates of PDF, despite significant effort and have chosen HTML5 format as a goal to "ultimately make accessibility easier and more standardized." ([Mankoff, et al.](#8 "Mankoff, Jennifer, et al. “2019 Access SIGCHI report.”
+ACM SIGACCESS Accessibility and Computing, no. 126, 2020. https://doi.org/10.1145/3386280.3386287."))

 > **“You can make PDF accessible, but screen readers are much more efficient when working with HTML.
 To tag PDF you need specialized skills and tools.
 For HTML, all these things are comparatively easier.”**
 >
 > —Avneesh Singh, chair, accessibility task force - W3C EPUB 3 Working Group and Publishing Community Group